vcostanza/TuneBlob/README.md

 ## TODO
 - Add basic JUnit tests
+- Option for changing the input microphone
 - Split screen mode so the user can use both the radial and graph meters together

 ## Purpose
 Besides its utility as a musical tuner (of which there are many), I created this app to learn Kotlin and brush up on my knowledge of OpenGL and C++.
 This is also the first Android app I've created and released outside of a professional context.
+Truth be told I don't primarily consider myself an Android developer despite doing it professionally since 2015.